ePages-de/epages-devportal/beyond-essence/help-center/design-and-formatting.md

 ### Info boxes

-Use Info boxes to give further reading hints by linking to related articles.
+Use info boxes to give further reading hints by linking to related articles.

 **Configuration:**